 Paid leave from work and the work test

-During this time Alison worked 38 hours per week as a full time nurse except for an 11 week holiday she took between 7 October 2013 and 22 December 2015 and maternity leave taken from 26 March 2016.
+During that time, Alison worked 38 hours per week as a full time nurse except for an 11 week holiday she took between 7 October 2015 and 22 December 2015 and maternity leave taken from 26 March 2016.

 Alison meets the work test.

 Jenna had her first baby on 2 May 2016.
 Her 13 month work test period is calculated from 5 April 2015 to 1 May 2016.

 Jenna works for 3 employers.
 She worked:

 - in an office for 6 hours per week every week from the beginning of her Paid Parental Leave work test period until 28 March 2016 (252 hours)